bigchaindb/bigchaindb/docs/server/source/quickstart.md

 $ sudo chmod -R 700 /data/db
 ```

-D. Run MongoDB:
+D. Run MongoDB (do not close this terminal):
 ```text
 $ sudo mongod --replSet=bigchain-rs
 ```

-E. Ubuntu 16.04 already has Python 3.5, so you don't need to install it, but you do need to install some other things:
+E. Ubuntu 16.04 already has Python 3.5, so you don't need to install it, but you do need to install some other things within a new terminal:
 ```text
 $ sudo apt-get update
 $ sudo apt-get install g++ python3-dev libffi-dev build-essential libssl-dev